RRinTransportation/itsc24-rr-tutorial/index.md

 </tbody>
 </table>

-We are also grateful to the [REROUTE](https://reroute-project.eu/) project funded by Horizon Europe Marie Skłodowska-Curie Actions (MSCA) for their help in organizing the tutorial.
+We are also grateful to Nicholas Saunier and the [REROUTE](https://reroute-project.eu/) project funded by Horizon Europe Marie Skłodowska-Curie Actions (MSCA) for their help in organizing the tutorial.

 ### Potential future topics